dna-seq/just-dna-seq/docs/source/working_with_info.rst

 .. image:: variants-default.png
   :alt: Variants default view

-By clicking icons in the upper right corner, you can toggle on/off the table view (window-like icon) and the widgets view (piechart-like icon).
+By clicking the icons in the upper right corner, you can toggle on/off the table view (window-like icon) and the widgets view (piechart-like icon).
 For our purposes first of all we need the table view:

 .. image:: variants-table-view.png
   :alt: Variants table view